New manuscripts should be submitted through the online portal accessible via the "Submit Manuscript" link on the journal website.

 Tables and Figures

-Figures and tables should be numbered in order of appearance, have their positions clearly marked within square brackets (e.g., [Figure 1], [Table 2]), and be provided on separate sheets after the References in the main text.
+Tables and figures should be numbered in order of appearance, have their positions clearly marked within square brackets (e.g., [Table 1], [Table 2], [Table 3], [Figure 1], [Figure 2]), and be provided on separate sheets after the References in the main text.

 Authors should take the following points into consideration before submission:

 - The readers should be able to comprehend and assess main aspects of your research study with ease.

 - Ideas are presented in a clear, concise, and complete manner.

 - Manuscript is free from any repetitions, irrelevant information, or unjustified generalizations.